ingadhoc/stock/stock_picking_control/README.rst

 This module adds functionality to restrict the addition in the movements of the pickings and the quantities to send in the operations.
 It is configurable in Stock Picking Type.

+It also block duplication of pickings of picking types with "Block Picking Edit" enable

 Installation
 ============